 Remember that train in the old western with the villain stoking the fires in the engine room as the locomotive heads towards the cliff?
-Well, in a sense, that may be just what’s on track in the world’s oceans for one key group of ocean bacteria known as Trichodesmium.
+That’s the scenario in the world’s oceans for a key group of bacteria known as Trichodesmium.

-To come to this hypothesis researchers bred hundreds of generations of the bacteria over the course of nearly five years in the sam high-carbon dioxide conditions predicted for the year 2100,.
-The result was that the Tricho showed an alarming level of growth and unbridled levels of consumption.
-Most disturbingly, after evolving the bacteria to this point researchers were unable to return them to their former growth and consumption behaviour even when the simulated environment was returned to normal conditions.
+In the study, researchers bred hundreds of generations of Trichodesmium over the course of nearly five years in the same high-carbon dioxide ocean conditions predicted for the year 2100.
+The result was that the Tricho showed rapid levels of growth and consumption.
+Even more alarming to the scientists was the fact that after lowering carbon dioxide levels back to their former conditions, they were unable to return the Trichodesmium back to their former growth and consumption patterns.

-“Losing the ability to regulate your growth rate is not a healthy thing,” said USC professor David Hutchins, who is Foodism’s new top candidate for the genius grant in understatement, “the last thing you want is to be stuck with high growth rates when there aren’t enough nutrients to go around.
+“Losing the ability to regulate your growth rate is not a healthy thing,” said USC professor David Hutchins,”the last thing you want is to be stuck with high growth rates when there aren’t enough nutrients to go around.
 It’s a losing strategy in the struggle to survive.“